Circuit-Analysis/circuit-analysis.github.io/chapter-7.md

 The KVL around $I_2$ includes the dependent supply.
 We can include this in the system by writing the gain, with the correct sign, in the column that corresponds to the control variable.

 $I_1$ and $I_2$ share $R_3$ so -4 is the entry in the first column.  $I_2$ touches $R_3$, $R_4$, and $R_5$ on this mesh so their sum, +16, is the entry in the second column.
 The dependent supply causes a rise as we move clockwise around the mesh.
-We're acustom to a rise being positive as we include it on the right-hand side of the equation.
+We're accustomed to a rise being positive as we include it on the right-hand side of the equation.
 In this case this entry in on the left-hand side of the equation so it is negative.
 The gain is 3 making the entry in the third column -3.
 The right-hand side of the equation is the rise across $V_{S1}$ making it +12.

 $$\begin{array}{c}
 \text{KVL $I_1$}\\